For more information, please contact Director, Vijay Raghavan, Ph.D.

 Signal processing, optics and photonics, intelligent machines, biomodelling and the built environment have been identified as the University’s leading-edge fields of research in Research Assessment Exercise in 2011.
 Within its leading-edge fields, TUT aims to rank among the world’s leading research institutions.

-For more information, please contact Site Director, Arie Kaufman, Ph.D.
+For more information, please contact Site Managing Director, Rong Zhao, Ph.D.

 Stony Brook University is going beyond the expectations of what today’s public universities can accomplish.
 Since its founding in 1957, this young university has grown to become one of only four University Center campuses in the State University of New York (SUNY) system with more than 25,700 students, 2,500 faculty members, and 20 NCAA Division I athletic programs.
 Our faculty have earned numerous prestigious awards, including the Nobel Prize, Pulitzer Prize, Indianapolis Prize for animal conservation, Abel Prize and the inaugural Breakthrough Prize in Mathematics.